singh-man/books/crackingTheCoding/16_moderate.md

 **Optimized**

 Let's return to thinking about how you would do this, if you were doing it by hand.
 Imagine the example of 33835676368 (which corresponds to development).
-If you were doing this by hand, I bet you'd skip over solutions thatstart with fftf [3383], as no valid words start with those characters.
+If you were doing this by hand, I bet you'd skip over solutions that start with fftf [3383], as no valid words start with those characters.

 Ideally, we'd like our program to make the same sort of optimization: stop recursing down paths which will obviously fail.
 Specifically, if there are no words in the dictionary that start with prefix, stop recursing.